 It is notable that the PEN-F has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the PEN-F has been discontinued (but can be found pre-owned on ebay).
-There has not been a direct replacement model for the PEN-F from Olympus.
+Both the PEN-F and the GX850 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus and Panasonic.
 Further information on the features and operation of the PEN-F and GX850 can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic GX850 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus PEN-F or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.